 Who It’s For: Anyone looking for feedback, writing tips, and connections with other authors.

 Reddit is a massive forum community, hosting groups that focus on literally everything and anything.
 Their thread for writing, writers, and publishers, r/writing, is a writing forum for beginners and veterans.
 If you’re looking for a space with a lot (1 million-plus) members, Reddit’s writing thread is for you.

 It’s also a bit more open to ‘off-topic’ content like industry news, book promotions, and general writing-related content.

 Still, if you’re into the writing life and want to stay in the loop or just chat with others who are likewise interested, Reddit is a wonderful place to pass some time.
 You’ll also find lots of posts boosting writing courses, new books from indie authors, and similar self-promoted content.
 Not all of it will be worth your time, but Reddit’s writing thread has some gems from time to time.

 Who It’s For: Authors who want to connect with other authors on a variety of levels.

 I saved the best for last!
 I enjoy using Scribophile regularly.
 The site has two primary offerings; writing critiques and general author forums.
 While Scribophile does many of the same things Critique Circle does, I’ve found the users to be more responsive and the site just easier to navigate.

-You can offer and ask for critiques, giving authors feedback and request your own work be critiqued.
+You can offer and ask for critiques, giving authors feedback and requesting your own work be critiqued.
 Again, we have that writing workshop feeling, but with a bit more emphasis on being an uplifting, positive community.
 The critiques are honest and pointed, but rarely unkind or disparaging–something I’m sure we’ve all experienced in the past.
 I’ve used Scribophile to give and receive critiques and I’ve never been disappointed.